ANZAzureDevs/New-Breakpoint/README.md

 ## 2022-06-09 - Series 2 - Episode 10: Stop worrying about Kubernetes with Azure Container Apps and Dapr

 If you missed the live show you can catch the episode on YouTube once it's available (we'll update here with the link).
+The live segment Q&A is not included in this video, so if you'd like to see what was asked, along with answers, check out the [episode Q&A page](S02E10LiveQandA.md).

 Friend of New Breakpoint, [Todd Whitehead](http://twitter.com/todwhitehead) is back, and this time he's covering Azure Container Apps and showing us how the service eases developer's lives when building cloud-native microservices solutions.
 You can build multi-language microservices and utilise Dapr to manage integration, along with having scale-to-zero capabilities driven by the use of KEDA.

-We had some great questions come out of the show during the live Q&A. We'll publish them and some answers shortly.

 Want to learn more?
 Here are some great next steps: